infernojs/inferno-website/src/docs/api/inferno-animation.md

 - .HeightAndFade-enter-active { /* the actual transitions */ }
 - .HeightAndFade-enter-end {}

-And the following when disappearing:
+The following when disappearing:

 - .HeightAndFade-leave {}
 - .HeightAndFade-leave-active { /* the actual transitions */ }
 - .HeightAndFade-leave-end {}

+And the following on moves:

+- .HeightAndFade-move-active { /* the actual transitions */ }

 There are some important rules for smooth animations.
 Always style the animated component with: